The Skeleton Dance: Home media

 The short was released on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics and on December 2, 2002, on Walt Disney Treasures: Mickey Mouse in Black and White.
 It was included as a bonus feature on the Diamond Edition Blu-ray of 2009 of Snow White and the Seven Dwarfs.
 It was released to Disney+ on July 7, 2023.

 In other media

 The Skeleton Dance appears in the 2012 video game Epic Mickey 2: The Power of Two as an unlockable short.
-In The Grim Adventures of Billy & Mandy episode "Hill Billy," the Skeletons from The Skeleton Dance appeared; in this version, Grim remembers it 300 years ago as he dances along with the skeletons.
-The Skeleton Dance experienced a resurgence in popularity in the late 2000s and early 2010s, largely due to its pairing with the Andrew Gold song "Spooky, Scary Skeletons" as a recurring meme on platforms like TikTok, Reddit, and YouTube.
+In The Grim Adventures of Billy & Mandy episode "Hill Billy," the skeletons from The Skeleton Dance appear; in this version, Grim remembers it 300 years ago as he dances along with the skeletons.
+The Skeleton Dance experienced a resurgence in popularity in the late 2000s and early 2010s, largely due to its pairing with the Andrew Gold song "Spooky, Scary Skeletons" as a recurring meme on platforms like, Reddit and YouTube.